Juanfio/VAME/docs/vame-docs-app/docs/getting_started/installation.md

 ```

-2. Installing VAME
+2. Installing VAME from local source

 **Option 1:** Using VAME.yaml file to create a conda environment and install VAME in it by running
 ```bash
 conda env create -f VAME.yaml
 ```
-**Option 2:**  Installing VAME with pip in your active virtual environment by running
+**Option 2:**  Installing local VAME with pip in your active virtual environment by running
 ```bash
 cd VAME
 pip install .